tomboszko/cogip/README.md

 [Antoine](https://github.com/antoinel74) and [Pierre](https://github.com/Pierremarien)

-You can find the repo here: [Linkt to the repo frontend side](https://github.com/antoinel74/COGIP)
+You can find the repo here: [Linkt to the repo frontend side](https://github.com/antoinel74/COGIP) and the deployed project here: [COGIP](https://cogip-seven.vercel.app/)